 Discussion

-The purpose of this retrospective analysis was to evaluate trends in symptom reporting over 13 years of ImPACT testing data across the state of Hawaii in 13 to 18-year-old students who rated symptom severity with the PCSS.
-The findings from the current study aligned with symptom severity trends reported in previous studies.
+The purpose of this retrospective analysis was to evaluate trends in symptom reporting over 13 years of ImPACT testing data across the State of Hawaii in 13 to 18-year-old students who rated symptom severity with the PCSS.
+The findings from the current study aligned with symptom severity trajectories reported in previous studies.
 Present findings and their potential application to RTL are discussed below.

 Similar to findings from previous studies (Covassin et al., 2013; Grubenhoff et al., 2014; Ono et al., 2016), the results of the present study identified that students develop specific symptom profiles, consistently rating symptoms from the headache-migraine, sleep, and cognitive clusters with the highest severity.
 Symptom severity ratings obtained at the time of the fourth post-injury test for students who completed four ImPACT post-injury tests, which would constitute the students with the most protracted recovery, were observed to be the only ratings where symptom severity across all clusters was rated with relative equality.
 Students who completed four post-injury tests averaged 18.18 days between post-injury test one and post-injury test four, and a gradual decrease of symptom cluster severity ratings across all clusters was observed.
 This observation may provide insight on the duration of time for headache-migraine, sleep, and cognitive symptoms to subside to similar severity levels of the other clusters for students with a longer recovery.